malariagen/pipelines/docs/specs/short-read-alignment-vector.md

 # Short read alignment (vector) pipeline specification

 * Version: 1.2.1
-* Authors: Alistair Miles, Jim Stalker
+* Authors: Alistair Miles, Jim Stalker, George Grant

 This document specifies a protocol for alignment of short sequence reads, intended for use with mosquito specimens.